 points such as the local configuration, the static system state,

-routing, and signalling.
-Because of this potential overlaps, a
+routing, and signaling.
+A

 routing resource may be accessed by different means (APIs,

-applications) and different planes.
-To keep these overlaps under

-control, one could either control the access to these resources with
+applications) and different planes, creating potential overlaps.
+To keep these overlaps from conflicting with one another, one could for example, control the access to these resources with

-northbound APIs for example.
+northbound APIs.
 Northbound APIs are provided to limit

 the scope of the applications toward the routing resources.
 In our

-case, the northbound API may be provided for the I2RS applications by
+case, the northbound API may be provided to the I2RS applications by

 the I2RS Client as well as to the management plane.
 In case

-conflicting overlaps cannot be avoided, and routing resource can be
+conflicting overlaps cannot be avoided, and routing resources can be

 accessed by both the management plane and the I2RS plane, then, they

-should be resolved in a deterministic way.
+should be resolved in a deterministic way such that conflicts can be identified and resolved easily.

 On the northbound side, there must be clear protections against the